-By developing a culture of generous giving within the church family!
+By continuing to develop a culture of generous giving within the church family!
 We are calling on everyone who considers themselves to be part of the church family at Christ Church to play their part in sharing out the family costs within the family.
-Currently we have 220 regular givers at Christ Church (either individuals or couples), many of whom haven't changed the amount they give for a number of years.
-But there are also 500 people on our database who currently don't give anything.
+Currently we have 229 regular givers at Christ Church (either individuals or couples), many of whom haven't changed the amount they give for a number of years.
+But there are also 450 people on our database who currently don't give anything.
 We know some of these will have only loose connections to the church but many more will be committed family members.
-If, for example, 25 existing givers increased their giving by £5 per week and 25 new givers gave £20 per week we would have all we need for our mission and ministry in 2018.
-And with more giving we can do even more...
+If, for example, 20 existing givers increased their giving by £5 per week and 15 new givers gave £20 per week we would have all we need for our mission and ministry in 2019.
+And with more giving we can do even more!
+Visit www.ccweb.org.uk/giving to start or increase your giving, or to find out more...